Neural Kriging¶

 (Optional) Select the secondary data for the source object.

-(Optional) Select the secondary data for the client object.
+(Optional) Select the secondary data for the destination object.

 (Optional) Define a distance threshold to limit the interpolation range.